timh1203/algorithmDS/frontEndMasters.md

 - if we want to pass it on, we can add `return` to `return callMe('anytime')`
 - we can trace the base case all the way back up

-- next time if we call the function again, `tracker = 3`
+- EDGE CASE: next time if we call the function again, `tracker = 3`
 - we can reset this in the base case by setting `tracker = 0`
 ```js
 var tracker = 0;